onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 C.convertPyTree2File(a, 'out.mesh', format='fmt_mesh')
 ```

-Pleas note that some CGNS nodes (e.g., boundary conditions) are not supported by certain formats.
+Please note that some CGNS nodes (e.g., boundary conditions) are not supported by certain formats.

 ## Mesh topologies